MateuszJanda/blink-led-AT89S52/README.md

 # About
 Blinking LEDs using Atmel AT89S52.
-Arduino Uno R3 was used as [programmer](./gallery/arduino_programmer.jpg).
+Arduino Uno R3 was used as [ISP (In-System Programmer)](./gallery/arduino_programmer.jpg).

 <p align="center">
 <img src="./gallery/blink_leds.jpg" width="650"/>